PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

    :align: center

-As you can see, there’s a little dwarf head icon to mark my fallen dwarfs as well as a red “g” to mark the dead goblin.
+As you can see, there’s a little dwarf head icon to mark my fallen dwarfs as well as a red g to mark the dead goblin.
 There’s also lots of blood about.
-If you ever face something similar, hit “k” and have a look around at the destruction!
+If you ever face something similar, hit :kbd:`k` and have a look around at the destruction!
 You can also see the full cages where my cage traps are.
 If I didn’t forbid dwarfs to go outside they’d be out there now trying to pick up the full cages and replace them with